csiro-data-school/git-intro-23/_episodes/06-remotes.md

 ```
 git push -u <remote-name> <branch-name>
 ```

-We won't cover branches in this lesson, but they are a way of working on parallel histories.

 If you've got a simple repository with only one remote and one repository, you can simply run `git push`.